tiprankstipranks

 Economy & Political Environment - Risk 1

-A severe or prolonged economic downturn could adversely affect our customers' financial condition, their levels of business activity and their ability to pay trade obligations.
+A severe or prolonged economic downturn could adversely affect our customers' financial conditions, levels of business activity and ability to pay their trade obligations.

-We primarily sell our products to golf equipment retailers, such as on-course golf shops, golf specialty stores and other qualified retailers, directly and to foreign distributors.
-We perform ongoing credit evaluations of our customers' financial condition and generally require no collateral from these customers.
-However, a severe or prolonged downturn in the general economy could adversely affect the retail golf equipment market, which in turn would negatively impact the liquidity and cash flows of our customers, including the ability of such customers to obtain credit to finance purchases of our products and to pay their trade obligations.
-This could result in increased delinquent or uncollectible accounts from our customers as well as a decrease in orders for our products by such customers.
-A failure by our customers to pay a significant portion of outstanding accounts receivable balances on a timely basis or a decrease in orders from such customers could materially adversely affect our business, financial condition and results of operations.
+We primarily sell our products to golf equipment retailers, such as on-course golf shops, golf specialty stores and other qualified retailers, both directly and through foreign distributors.
+We perform ongoing credit evaluations of these customers' financial condition and generally require no collateral from them.
+However, a severe or prolonged downturn in the general economy could adversely affect the retail golf equipment market, which in turn would negatively impact the liquidity and cash flows of these customers and make it more difficult for them to obtain credit to finance purchases of our products and to pay their trade obligations.
+This could result in decreased orders for our products and increased delinquent or uncollectible accounts from these customers.
+A decrease in orders or the failure by these customers to pay a significant portion of outstanding accounts receivable balances on a timely basis could materially adversely affect our business, financial condition and results of operations.

 Economy & Political Environment - Risk 2